ahawkins/hawkins.io/blog/_posts/2012-07-14-rack_from_the_beginning.md

 end
 ```

-I've made a simple class that has a `call` method that returns the
+I've made a simple class that implements `call`.
+It returns the
-response from our previous `HelloWorld` class.
+response from the `HelloWorld` class.
 Now we need to put this
 online.
 We have implemented one side of the wall.
 Now we need write the
 other side.
 Rack includes a `Server` class.
 This is the simplest way to
 serve rack applications.
 It includes daemonization and things like that.